 Offering Support

-- Stay available for lifetime breeder support.
+- Be available as lifetime breeder support.

 Conclusion